-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available: August 2010

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition:

-PUBLIC INSTITUTION

-Tuition:

-In-district:

-In-state (out-of-district): \$5,044 \$5,044

-Out-of-state: \$27,321 \$27,31

-NONRESIDENT ALIEN: Tuition: \$27,321 \$27,321

-REQUIRED FEES: Included Above Included Above

-ROOM AND BOARD: (on-campus) \$8,640 \$8,640

-ROOM ONLY: (on-campus) \$5,300 \$5,300

-BOARD ONLY: (on-campus meal plan) \$3,340 \$3,340

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\

-Other:

-- G2.
-Number of credits per term a student can take for the stated full-time tuition \\\\\minimum \\\\maximum 15 credit hours (based on a two semester academic plan) - G3.
+Updated August 2013

+G0.
+Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/ufl Provide 2013-2014 institution. academic year costs of attendance for the following ng categories that are applicable e to your Check here if you approximate da available: Augusti te (i.e., month/day) when 14 academic year costs of att n your institution's final 2013 tendance are not available at this to 2014 academic year costs of atte ime and provide an endance will be List the typical academic year ( hour cost by nu June; usually ec Room and boar include only ch tuition, required fees, an (30 semester hours or 45 mber of credits).
+A full a quated to two semesters, d is defined as double of arges that all full-time st quarter hours for institutions academic year refers to the per two trimesters, three quarters ecupancy and 19 meals per w ime undergraduate student for the that derive annual tuition by muleriod of time generally extending s, or the period covered by a four-eek or the maximum meal plan.
+In included in tuition (e.g., registrations). tiplying credit from September to one-four plan.
+Required fees FIRST-YEAR UNDERGRADUATES ] PRIVATE INSTITUTION FIR91-TEAR UNDERGRADUATES - Tuition: 11,5111,611,611 NSTITUTION - Tuition: In-dist rict: In-stat e (out-of-district): \$6,263 \$6,263 Out-of \$28,540 \$28,540 NONRESI Tuition: DENT ALIEN: \$28,540 \$28,540 REQUIRE D FEES: Included above Included above ROOM AN (on-campu ND BOARD: s) \$9,520 \$9,520 ROOM ON (on-campu \$5,230 \$,5230 BOARD Con-campu NLY: s meal plan) \$4,290 \$4,290 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: G2.
+Number of cre G2.
+Number of credits per term a student can take for the stated full-time tuition 15 minimummaximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-Yes No
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? \\\\\

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by undergraduate instructional program?